 Things To Do In Conneaut

-Conneaut is situated near Lake Erie and has approximately 7 miles of shoreline.
-This provides satisfactory opportunities for spending relaxing time at the beach, swimming, and boating.
+Conneaut is situated near Lake Erie and has approximately seven miles of shoreline.
+This provides satisfactory opportunities for spending relaxing time at the beach, swimming and boating.
 It has also made the area a popular summer destination.
 The city offers a nice blend of recreational and social activities.
 One can go shopping at the downtown area or buy memorabilia from the Historical Railroad Museum.

 The Erie International Airport can be reached in half an hour's drive.